Slovenia: State of Slovenes, Croats and Serbs

 The Slovene People's Party launched a movement for self-determination, demanding the creation of a semi-independent South Slavic state under Habsburg rule.
 The proposal was picked up by most Slovene parties, and a mass mobilization of Slovene civil society, known as the Declaration Movement, followed.
-This demand was rejected by the Austrian political elites; but following the dissolution of the Austro-Hungarian Empire in the aftermath of the First World War, the National Council of Slovenes, Croats and Serbs took power in Zagreb on 6 October 1918.
+This demand was rejected by Austrian elites; but following the dissolution of the Austro-Hungarian Empire following the First World War, the National Council of Slovenes, Croats and Serbs took power in Zagreb on 6 October 1918.
 On 29 October, independence was declared by a national gathering in Ljubljana, and by the Croatian parliament, declaring the establishment of the new State of Slovenes, Croats, and Serbs.

 Kingdom of Serbs, Croats, and Slovenes (later the Kingdom of Yugoslavia)

 On 1 December 1918, the State of Slovenes, Croats and Serbs merged with Serbia, becoming part of the new Kingdom of Serbs, Croats, and Slovenes; in 1929, it was renamed the Kingdom of Yugoslavia.
-The area that would later become Slovenia, being the most industrialized and westernized compared to other less developed parts of Yugoslavia, became the main centre of industrial production.
-Compared to Serbia, Slovene industrial production was four times greater; and it was 22 times greater than in North Macedonia.
-The interwar period brought further industrialization in the area that would become Slovenia, with rapid economic growth in the 1920s, followed by a relatively successful economic adjustment to the 1929 economic crisis and Great Depression.
+The area that later became Slovenia, as the most industrialized and westernized compared to other less developed parts of Yugoslavia, became the main centre of industrial production.
+Slovene industrial production was four times greater than Serbia's and 22 times greater than North Macedonia.
+The interwar period brought further industrialization in the area, with rapid economic growth in the 1920s, followed by a relatively successful economic adjustment to the 1929 economic crisis and Great Depression.

-Although Slovenia did not exist as an autonomous administrative unit between 1921 and 1941, the Drava Banovina of the Kingdom of Yugoslavia was frequently called simply "Slovenia", even in some official documents.
+Although Slovenia was not an autonomous administrative unit between 1921 and 1941, the Drava Banovina of the Kingdom of Yugoslavia was frequently called simply "Slovenia", even in some official documents.

 Following a plebiscite in October 1920, the Slovene-speaking southern Carinthia was ceded to Austria.
 With the Treaty of Trianon, the Kingdom of Yugoslavia was awarded the mostly Slovene-inhabited Prekmurje region, formerly part of Austria-Hungary.
-Slovenes living in territories that fell under the rule of the neighboring states—Italy, Austria, and Hungary—were subjected to assimilation.
+Slovenes living in territories that fell under the rule of the neighbouring states—Italy, Austria, and Hungary—were subjected to assimilation.